Skip to content ↓

 WRITING

-These are the irregular words that your child should be able to read and spell by the end of Year 2.
-We have included the Year 1 word list as you may like to recap these before moving on.
-Once your child can read or spell each word in the Year 1 list, they can colour it in on the fish colouring sheet and the same for the Year 2 word list for the butterfly colouring sheet.
+Fish/Butterfly Practise sheets (for home): Once your child can read or spell each word in the Year 1 list, they can colour it in on the fish colouring sheet and the same for the Year 2 word list for the butterfly colouring sheet.
 Please feel free to ask if you would like printed copies of these to complete at home.

 MATHS

-The most beneficial activity your child can do for Maths is to complete their MyMaths homework activities regularly- these tasks are set to recap and practise each week's learning in class, so they are really useful for helping children to understand and embed what they have learned.
+The most beneficial activity your child can do for Maths is to complete their MyMaths homework activities regularly- these tasks are set to recap and practise each week's learning in class, so they are really useful for helping children to understand and embed what they have learnt.
 We regularly check each child's scores, so this provides us with really useful feedback if a child has struggled with an activity- then we can provide support next time this area of learning comes up in class.

 In addition, there are many excellent learning websites for Maths, such as: